barretthugh/TF_1.5.0/Readme.md

-FROM: jupyter/tensorflow-notebook

-EDIT: update tensorflow=1.5.0 to support older CPUs
+tensorflow=1.5.0 to support older CPUs